1979 Pacific hurricane season: Other systems

 Several unofficial tropical depressions accompanied the documented cyclones in 1979.
 Shortly before the formation of Andres, a tropical depression developed south of Manzanillo on May 31.
 It curved northwest into cooler waters and dissipated on June 1.
 Another tropical depression was identified north of Carlos on July 16.
 It weakened over cold waters almost immediately, however, dissipating around 12:00 UTC that day just offshore Baja California Sur.
 The last documented tropical depression formed on September 4 south of the Gulf of the Tehuantepec.
 The system moved onshore about 165 mi east-southeast of Acapulco at 18:00 UTC that day.
 It dissipated rapidly once inland.

 Storm names

-The following names were used for named storms that formed in the East Pacific in 1979.
-Names that were not assigned are marked in gray.
+The following list of names was used for named storms that formed in the North Pacific Ocean east of 140°W in 1979.
+Most of these names were used for the first time, except for Blanca and Dolores, which were previously used in the old four-year lists.
+No names were retired from the list following the season, and it was used again for the 1985 season.

+Had a named storm formed in the North Pacific between 140°W and the International Date Line in 1979 it would have been assigned a name from the west Pacific's typhoon name list by the Joint Typhoon Warning Center on Guam.

 Season effects

-This is a table of all the storms that formed in the 1979 Pacific hurricane season.
-It includes their duration, names, affected areas, damages, and death totals.
-Damage and deaths include totals while the storm was extratropical, a tropical wave, or a low, and all the damage figures are in USD.
+This is a table of all of the storms that formed in the 1979 Pacific hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
+Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1979 USD.